 Antibiotic resistant bacteria have become a major threat to global health, as recognized by e.g. WHO.
 The number of available new antibiotic drugs is drastically decreasing and the lack of effective antibiotics already reduces the chances to cure life-threatening infections in humans.
 In a near future, the problem is expected to escalate.

 Many microorganisms produce so called secondary metabolites, that they may use to fight off competing organisms, e.g. other bacteria or fungi, and such compounds can be developed for utilization as antibiotic drugs.
 Since the development of the first antibiotics in the 1940’s, microorganisms have been the source for the vast majority of all antibiotics used.
 The last few decades, however, the major pharmaceutical companies have abandoned screening bacteria and fungi for new antibiotic compounds, mainly due to the increasing difficulties to find new promising antibiotics using the existing techniques.
-Instead, chemical synthesis has been attempted to develop new antibiotics, but this has not been a successful strategy.
+Instead, chemical synthesis has been attempted to develop new antibiotics, but this has not been as successful as anticipated.